 We've created design templates for the vast majority of our products in InDesign.
-If you prefer to use InDesign too, then we can supply you with a template to make things easier - either as an InDesign CS3 format, or as an InDesign Interchange file to be opened in CS2.
+If you prefer to use InDesign too, then we can supply you with a template to make things easier - either as an InDesign CS5 format, as an InDesign markup language file to be opened in CS4 or as an InDesign interchange file to opened in CS3.
 If you are using an alternate design application, then we can supply you with the correct dimensions.

-Before you start designing any job with folds, creases, cut-outs, scratch panels, StarMarque (spot UV) or perforations, CALL US.
+Before you start designing any job with folds, creases, cut-outs, StarMarque (spot UV) or perforations, CALL US.
 These items need to be positioned precisely and supplied in a specific manner - we don't want to have to reject your file if it isn't right.
-This includes Folding Business Cards, Mini Brochures, Cut-out Cards, Greeting Cards, Showcards with an added crease, Folders, StarMarque products and many others - See common sizes on page 32.
+This includes Brochures, Punched Business Cards, Greeting Cards, Postcards or Thick Flyers with an added crease, Folders, StarMarque products and many others - See common sizes on page 32.